 BLOG: Dilute and Mix

-Although you can use essential oils in a very versatile way, it is important to know how to do this in a safe way.
-In this blog I would like to give you a number of tools and guidelines, so that you can use your oils in a safe and responsible way.
+Although you can use essential oils in many different ways, it is important to know how to do this safely.
+In this blog I would like to give you some tools and guidelines, so that you can use your oils in a safe and responsible way.

 DILUTE

-Essential oils are very concentrated and therefore very powerful.
+Essential oils are highly concentrated and therefore very powerful.
 To use them safely, you need to dilute them.
-This makes your essential oil more absorbable by your skin and helps to reduce / prevent evaporation, so that you enjoy the effect of the oil for longer.
-In addition, diluting the essential oil ensures a reduced risk of skin reactions.
-Also, your essential oils will last longer because you need less to use.
+This makes your essential oil more absorbable by your skin and helps to reduce/prevent evaporation, allowing you to enjoy the effects of the oil for longer.
+In addition, diluting the essential oil ensures a reduced chance of skin reactions.
+Your essential oils also last longer, because you need less to use.
 Not only safe, but also sustainable for the environment and of course for your wallet.

-When diluting essential oil, you take into account, among other things, the purpose of use, the age of the user and his or her health * .
-Consider, for example, medication use, pregnancy and illness.
-There are several situations where you should not use certain essential oils.
-Be well informed about this.
+When diluting essential oils, you should take into account the purpose of use, the age of the user and his or her health * .
+For example, consider the use of medication, pregnancy and illness.
+There are various situations in which you should not use certain essential oils.
+Get good advice about this.

-The location on the body is also important for the degree of dilution.
+The location on the body is also important in the degree of dilution.
 The following dilution table (for adults) can be used as a guideline:

 % essential oil | Number of drops of essential oil |